Justia 10.0

 Who can file civil claims?

-• Survivors of Abuse: Survivors of abuse at the Wayne County Juvenile Detention Facility have the right to seek justice through civil claims.
+• Survivors of Abuse: Survivors of abuse have the right to seek justice through civil claims.
 With the support of victim advocacy, these legal actions not only provide financial compensation but also hold those responsible accountable, helping to prevent future abuse.

 • Parents or Guardians: Parents or guardians can also file claims on behalf of minors who suffered harm at the facility.